 Needless to say, a refrigerant leak has the potential to seriously affect your comfort, and necessitates immediate air conditioning repairs and refrigerant top-up!

 The compressor plays a crucial role in the functioning of all air conditioning units.
 It maintains the circulation of the refrigerant, which is essential for cooling the air.

 If your system is blowing out nothing but warm air, it could be an issue with the compressor failing to keep the refrigerant in a useful (read: liquid) state.

-In both ducted and split-type air conditioners, the compressor is located outside the home to minimise noise and visual clutter.
+In both ducted and split-type air conditioners, the compressor is typically located outside the home to minimise noise and visual clutter.
 This placement ensures that the compressor can operate efficiently without disturbing a building’s occupants.